lablup/backend.ai/docs/install/development-setup.rst

   - Ensure that you have the Python version specified in ``pants.toml`` on your ``PATH``.

-  - Depend on your Linux Distributions, the distribution's system pip is required.
+  - Depending on your Linux Distribution, you may have to additionally install a sysmte package that enables Python's `pip` command.

-    * Ubuntu - If you have no pip package, install ``python3-pip`` package.
+    * Ubuntu

       .. code-block:: console

          $ sudo apt install python3-pip

-    * Fedora Core & CentOS - If you have no pip package, install ``python3-pip`` package.
+    * Fedora Core & CentOS

       .. code-block:: console